PromtEngineer/multimodal_rag/backend/documentations/PROJECT_OVERVIEW.md

     *   The results from both retrievers are collected, and duplicates are removed.

 2.  **Reranking:**
-    *   The combined list of candidate chunks is passed to the `QwenReranker`.
+    *   The combined list of candidate chunks is passed to the ColBERT reranker via the `rerankers` library.
     *   This specialized model re-evaluates the relevance of each chunk against the original query, assigning a new score.
 This step is crucial for filtering out "near miss" documents that were retrieved but aren't truly relevant.
     *   Only the top `k` chunks (a configurable number) with the highest reranking scores are kept for the final step.